 Location: Fairfax Campus

 Description: Mason Math Odyssey camp is a place for students who are curious about math to learn about beautiful mathematics concepts typically not taught in K-12 curriculum.
 Students will engage in fun and friendly team competitions that will help build mathematical maturity while honing problem solving, collaboration, and communication skills.
 Camp participants will embark on an exciting mathematical journey through space and time to learn about some of the greatest mathematical discoveries from ancient times to this day, get exposed to some of the fundamental mathematical concepts from the areas of geometry, topology, number theory, probability and algebra, as well as mathematical modeling, and compete for a chance to win the camp trophy.
-As part of the daily agenda, students will be immersed into one of the mathematical themes through guest lectures, hands-on activities, and group projects featuring Olympiad-style problems, as well as simple mathematical puzzles and culminating in a peer and instructor judged presentation.

 Website